 Architecture Correspondent For centuries the Tower of London has stood sentitied on the bunks of the Thames as the home of the crown jewels and the site of countless cruel executions.
 Now campaigners foar that the Unesco world heritage site - where Anne Boleyn, Henry VIII Second wile, was killed in 1536 - is in danger of being overshadowed as more and more skyscrapers are granted planning permission in the City of London.
 Chief among them is 50 Fencthurch Street, a 35-storey behemoth that will boost "extensive vertical landscaping", thanks to climbing plants on the outside, and which set to be approved at a virtual planning committee outside, and which is set to be approved at a virtual planning committee meeting of the City of London on Thursday.
 The project has been com-missioned by the Clothworkers Lizery Company, which has occupied the site for 500 years, and will also involve re-locating a grade II listed Ethi-century crypt to make way for the 78,000 square metre skyscraper.
 Historic Royal Palaces, which mana-ses the Tower of London has objected cryptic make way for the 78,000 square metre skyscraper.
 Historic Royal Palaces, which mana-ges the Tower of London, has objected to the scheme, which if found out about only in November whom the designs.
 It has highlighted the detrimental effect on "protected views" of the tower, which was built by William the Conqueror in 1066 and attracts three million tourists each year.
 Introduced in 1938, the protected views system guards the iconic vistas of St Pauls, the tower and the Palace of Westminster, including the significa-form Richmond Park to the tower, along which Henry VIII is soil to have guard while waiting for a cannon to be firred to signal his second wile's death.
 At the Tower of London there are stered protected significan-ine to signato the conservation stars soil-there to signato the conservation stars soil the web hulding conservation stars soil.
-"Historic Royal Palaces with the industry and to the proposal because of its im-ract on the world heritage site, it is aid.
-The vared heritage site, was statut the view, building conservationists sy.
-"Historic Royal Palaces votstanding the view, building conservationists us, "Historic Royal Palaces votstanding the view, building conservationists us, "Historic Royal Palaces votstanding the view, building from [potected] view and other key views and that it diminishes the verify from [potected] view and there key views and that it dould the approved."
-The bastorian and TV presenter Dan Gruickhank said that such projects in the ack of planning control can have a devastating effect on the area strong them and that "the march of heskyscrapper risks destroying every-tism of the wy things are going and it's nistone city".
+"Historic Royal Palaces with the industry and the trower of the significa-tion to the proposal because of its im-ract on the world bertages site."
+It said.
+The vared heritage site, was substand the world bertage site, was stadued to the key views and that it douvings on its setting from [potected] views and other key views and that it douving the view hulding conservation stars on its setting from [potected] view and there key views and that it douving the view stating effect on the area strong the waiting and the view for the signator on the solution signator in the signation of the world betage and there are of the sign that it douving a to be approved."

+nistone city".
 "This proposal is one more indica-tion of the way things are going and it's alarming," he said.
 "The views enjoyed by generations of Londoners will be destroyed."